yichengxia/Penn-CIS560/README.md

 Then main thread checks m_chunksThatHaveBlockData by sending filled Chunks to new VBOWorkers, and sending completed VBO data to the GPU.

 m_chunksThatHaveBlockData and m_chunksThatHaveVBOs are protected by Mutexs.
 When subthreads or main thred write to them, they need to get the lock first and release lock after finishing writing.

+## Shiwei Ge (Cave System):
+To implement the caves I created a new Perlin Noise function.
+This function took in a 3 vector instead of a 2 vector and used 8 surflets instead of 4.
+I used a decently large grid size to acheive this affect.
+I also created two new blocks, lava and bedrock.
+Lava is seen in pools at the bottom of caves and bedrock is seen at the very bottom layer of caves.
+The player will move more slowly when moving through either lava or water.
+The player will also sink in both of these.